Suspiria (band): Current status

-Lucian dropped out of music entirely after Suspiria split but appears to have pursued a career in art.
+Lucian dropped out of music entirely after Suspiria split and appears to have pursued a career in art.

-Tansley went on to provide a number of remixes for Cleopatra whilst also forming a new band Intra-Venus with vocalist Apollos.
-Intra-Venus extended the electronic sound of Suspiria, with the heavily dance-infused synthpop and E.B.M. that had come to dominate the dark underground in the early 2000s.
+Tansley went on to provide a number of remixes for Cleopatra whilst also forming a new band, Intra-Venus, with vocalist Apollos.
+Intra-Venus extended the electronic sound of Suspiria with the heavily dance-infused synthpop and E.B.M. that had come to dominate the dark underground in the early 2000s.
 After two releases and a smattering of high-profile live performances Intra-Venus broke up in 2003.

 In January 2008, Tansley reworked the club hit "Allegedly, Dancefloor Tragedy", with vocals provided by Subterfuge frontman Clifford Ennis.